-After serving three years as Missouri's volunteer assistant, Pete D'Amour begins his fourth season as the assistant coach in charge of pitchers and catchers and is the program's recruiting coordinator, which includes scheduling of offical and unofficial visits.
-Mizzou's success on the recruiting path in recent years has quickly increased D'Amour's reputation as one of the nation's premier recruiters.
-On top of that, D'Amour also oversees the managers on staff and puts together the team's schedule each season.
+Assistant coach Pete D'Amour begins his fifth season in charge of pitchers and catchers and is the program's recruiting coordinator, which includes the scheduling of official and unofficial visits.
+Mizzou's success on the recruiting trails in recent years has quickly increased D'Amour's reputation as one of the nation's premier recruiters.
+In-game, D'Amour manages Mizzou's pitch-calling, with a total of 11 no-hitters tossed by Tiger pitchers since the beginning of the 2009 season.
+In past seasons, D'Amour has also had oversight of the managers on staff and helped put together the team's schedule.

-Top catcher Megan Christopher brought home Big 12 co-Defensive Player of the Year honors, as she posted a .992 fielding percentage and threw out 44% of attempted stealers on the base paths.
-Junior Kristin Nottelmann, who stepped in as the ace after Thomas' injury in 2010, enjoyed another strong season with a record of 17-1 and a 1.92 ERA.
+Catcher Megan Christopher brought home the 2011 Big 12 Co-Defensive Player of the Year award, as she posted a .992 fielding percentage and threw out 44 percent of attempted stealers on the base paths.
+Kristin Nottelmann, who stepped in as the ace after Thomas' injury in 2010, enjoyed a strong season with a record of 17-1 and a 1.92 ERA.
 Her .944 winning percentage is the best ever in a single-season at Mizzou.

-In 2012, the staff followed up their impressive season in 2011 with a 1.53 ERA and 460 strikeouts, the second-most in a single-season at Mizzou.
-Thomas went 27-9 with a 1.16 ERA and 306 strikeouts in 229.1 innings pitched, on her way to First Team All-America recognition for the second consecutive year.
-Freshman Bailey Erwin emerged as a solid No. 2 started, going 8-0 on the season with a 1.12 ERA - tops on the team - in 23 appearances.
+In 2012, Mizzou's pitching staff followed up its impressive season in 2011 with a 1.53 ERA and 460 strikeouts, the second-most in a single-season at Mizzou.
+Thomas went 27-9 with a 1.16 ERA and 306 strikeouts in 229.1 innings pitched, on her way to her second of the three First Team All-America nods.

 A native of Monrovia, Md., D'Amour graduated from Mizzou in 2008 with a degree in general studies.
 D'Amour started throwing underhand at the age of four while serving as batboy for his father's fast pitch team.
 He has played shortstop and pitched men's fast pitch for the past seven seasons, including three in the ISC Travel League and was the MVP of the NSA World Series in 2007.
 During his last ASA National Tournament, D'Amour hit .500 (7-for-14) with three home runs.
 D'Amour also played two years of college baseball - one under head coach Ehren Earleywine - at Texas A&M-Corpus Christi, where he was an infielder.

-D'Amour and his wife, Meredith, originally from Edina, Mo., were married during the summer of 2010.
+D'Amour currently lives in Columbia with his dog, Jackson.
 D'Amour's parents, Peter and Beverly D'Amour, live in Hedgesville, W.Va.
-He also has one sister, Krista D'Amour (29), who lives in Alexandria, Virginia.
+He also has one sister, Krista D'Amour (30), who lives in Alexandria, Va.
 D'Amour has additionally continued his studies into post-graduate work at the University of Missouri, progressing towards a master's degree in sports psychology.